eostendarp/chess-ai/README.md

     https://web.archive.org/web/20070822204038/http://www.seanet.com/~brucemo/topics/zobrist.htm for implementation details on Transposition Tables using Zobrist Hashing

    Both of these datastructures are useful in speeding up board evaluation of turn based games, but the underlying concept of using a hash table to cache calculated values for later access and incremental update can be used in almost any intelligent agent

-# Environment:

-  The chess game environment that we worked in is all thanks to the [python-chess](https://python-chess.readthedocs.io/en/latest/) library and is required for the code to run.

 # Data: